zakirfarahmand/Latex2WordConvert/README.md

-## Convert Latex file to Word format, including references, equations and tables.
+## Convert Latex file to Word
+This repository converts .tex file to .docx format, including references, equations and tables.

 Note: It cannot directly import figures.
 That remains for future.